Autism: Disproven vaccines hypothesis

 Parents may first become aware of autistic characteristics in their child around the time of a routine vaccination.
 This has led to theories – subsequently disproven – blaming vaccine "overload", the vaccine preservative thiomersal, or the MMR vaccine for causing autism.
 In 1998, British physician Andrew Wakefield led a fraudulent, litigation-funded study that suggested that the MMR vaccine may cause autism.
 His co-authors have since recanted the claims made in the study.
 Wakefield was struck off the British medical register for "serious professional misconduct" after determination that his involvement in the study amounted to fraud, leading to the loss of his right to practice medicine.

 Two versions of the vaccine causation hypothesis were that autism results from brain damage caused by either the MMR vaccine itself, or by mercury used as a vaccine preservative.
 No convincing scientific evidence supports these claims.
 They are biologically implausible, and further evidence continues to refute them, including the observation that the rate of autism continues to climb despite elimination of thimerosal from most routine vaccines given to children from birth to 6 years of age.

 A 2014 meta-analysis examined ten major studies on autism and vaccines involving 1.25 million children worldwide; it concluded that neither the vaccine preservative thimerosal (mercury), nor the MMR vaccine, which has never contained thimerosal, lead to autism.
 Despite this, misplaced parental concern has led to lower rates of childhood immunizations, outbreaks of previously controlled childhood diseases in some countries, and the preventable deaths of several children.

+In 2005, Sanofi Pasteur's Tripedia DTaP vaccine automatically included autism on a long list of "adverse events" due to unverified reports by consumers, although such reports did not "establish a causal relationship" to the vaccine at any point.
+Anti-vaccine activists have spread false claims about the absence of autism in North America's Amish population due to lower vaccination rates.
+A 2010 study revealed that autism is present in 1 out of every 271 Amish children.